Aims and Objectives

-Other activities: Additional formative in class quizzes (weekly to bi-weekly), as well as interactive discussions, will complement materials covered in lectures and practicals, to foster deeper understanding of the working principles and ethics behind biotechnological applications.
+Other activities: Additional formative in-class quizzes, as well as interactive discussions, will complement materials covered in lectures and practicals, to foster deeper understanding of the working principles and ethics behind biotechnological applications.
 You will also be informed of any relevant research seminars and research news.

 A wide range of support can be provided for those students who have further or specific learning and teaching needs.

 Resources & Reading list

 Other relevant references and recommended materials for further reading are provided for each lecture..

 • Clark, D. P. et al. (2019) Molecular Biology (3nd Ed.).
 Academic Press, London, UK..

 • Clark, D. P. and Pazdernik, N. J. (2015) Biotechnology (2nd Ed), Academic Cell Press, London, UK..